Chaplet of the Divine Mercy: Structure

 The chaplet is prayed on ordinary rosary beads that are also used to pray the Dominican Rosary.

 However, according to the Congregation of the Sisters of Our Lady of Mercy, the chaplet should not be prayed the same way as an ordinary rosary: the decades should not be interspersed with meditations, intentions or any other prayers.
 Any intentions or texts are to be meditated upon at the beginning so that the entire prayer is said the way Jesus dictated it.

-It is also to be noted that the optional prayers were not in the original dictation.
 The structure of the chaplet is as follows:

 The chaplet is begun on the short strand of the rosary beads: